drakkar-lig/walt-python-packages/client/walt/client/doc/md/node-install.md

 ## PC nodes

+Any PC can be turned into a walt node.

+If the PC supports PXE booting, the procedure is obvious:
+1. Connect the PC to the WALT network.
+2. Select "PXE booting" as the first boot option (by using the BIOS/firmware screen).

-Download image `pc-usb.dd.gz` at https://github.com/drakkar-lig/walt-project/releases/latest.
+If not, download image `pc-usb.dd.gz` at https://github.com/drakkar-lig/walt-project/releases/latest.
 Flash it to a USB flash drive (a small one is enough, the image just needs a few tens of megabytes), using unix tool `dd` or similar.

-Then, any PC can be turned into a walt node:
+Then:
+1. Plug the USB flash drive to the PC.
-* connect the PC to the WALT network
+2. Connect the PC to the WALT network.
-* boot on this USB flash drive (by setting BIOS/firmware options appropriately)
+3. Boot on the USB flash drive (by using the BIOS/firmware screen).

-It should be compatible with most BIOS-based and UEFI-based machines, and old 32-bits PCs, provided the network bootloader can handle the network card.
+The USB image should be compatible with most BIOS-based and UEFI-based machines, and old 32-bits PCs, provided the network bootloader can handle the network card.

 ## Virtual nodes